michael-genson/Unified-Shopping-List/README.md

 The USL relies heavily on [Mealie](https://github.com/hay-kot/mealie), the open source, self-hosted recipe manager developed by hay-kot.
 This app *does not work* without an instance of Mealie to back it up, so [be sure to check it out](https://nightly.mealie.io/) if you haven't already!
 The app piggybacks heavily on the Mealie API, and much of the dev environment was pulled directly from the work done over there. ***As this application is still in development, we only officially support the nightly 1.0.0b build***.

-To get started, head over to https://shopping-lists.genson.dev/.
-For now we are only allowing whitelisted users to register, so please reach out if you're interested.
+To get started, head over to https://shopping-lists.genson.dev and register.

 Architecture